gopro/labs/docs/control/notes/README.md

 ## HERO12 Black

+### 2.30.70 - November 13, 2024
+- Added *DRFT=1 for automatic clock fix.
+- Added *DRFS=-11.3 for a fixed clock fix.
+- Added mPp1 or p.5 for interval photo
+- Added STOP=x for Stop Motion where is x the number for frame to store per shutter press.
+Works great with the remote.
+Mode button ends capture.
+- Added ONIO=x Onion percentage used for Stop Motion where is x the precentage of transparency of the onion skin.
+- Added DIVE=1 - optimizing the Hypersmooth stabilization for underwater.
+The water refractive index defaults to 1.335 (good for fresh and salt water), if you know your area RI is significantly different DIVE=r where r can be 1.3 to 1.45 is supported.
+- Added WARM=x and COOL=x to offset white balance.
+WARM is good to use with DIVE, so you can improve the red respond for deeper dives.
+- Added RLTC=1 to enable LTC timecode reading from line-in audio
+- Added OLTC=x frame offset to LTC, enabling calibration you are seeing any offset.
+- Added MMSK=time, for auto generating a mask for the new motion detector
+- Added GPSL=x to enabled continous GPS location logging, even when not capturing, so the capture can log more of you path and adventures.
+    Path is saved by day into MISC/GPS-yy-mm-dd.gpmf file.
+GPSL=1 logs everything, GPSL=x will only log movement great than x meter from the last stored location.
+- Added custom Labs setting within Preset names. e.g. *DIVE=1*BITR=160 (standard formatting) or DIVE 24HZ or 24HZ,DIVE,NR01 (space or comma delimited).
+    For advanced Labs users, preset names can call macros.
+Warning: don't put permanent settings or actions with presets, could brick your camera.
+- Added !A for appending frames for a new controlled video timelapse.
+Stop motion, GPS interval Lapse etc.
+- Added support for !R-x relative gotos. e.g. "Hello"!N!R-2 keep back 2 character before !R.
+- Added command p.3 for 3s interval support
+- Added command p4 for a custom 4fps Time-lapse Video interval (0.25s)
+- Added 24.0 LTC Timecode support
+- Added !SAVEfile=0 - to erase MISC/file
+- Added oNx commands for Noise Reduction controls - oN0 - High/default, oN1 - Medium, oN2 - Low.
+- Added script variables b:T - battery temperature, p:T - processor temperature
+- Added mVB - mode Video Burst command
+- Added variables a:X, a:Y, a:Z and g:X, g:Y, g:Z, for accelerometer and gyro single axis measurements
+- Added commands r1V and r4V, for 1080p and 4K vertical video modes.
+- Improved the new style motion detection, faster and more precise.
+System variable m is the percentage of the frame in motion.
+- Improved QR Scan will a Labs script is already running.
+- Improved QR Sanning of complex codes in different lens modes.
+- Improved handling of utf-8 characters in QR Codes.
+- Improved long form wake reliability
+- Improved archive messages
+- Improved AUDS, auto start voice control (required for SPL outside of video recording)
+- Fixed subroutine handling of !R repeats
+- Fixed commands running too fast, occasionally missing steps or sleeps
+- Fixed BOOT commands to only happen during boot, so that when scan in a new boot command, it will not run immediately
+- Fixed attempted file I/O with SD Card removed.
+- Fixed ISO and SHUT LCD overlay position
+- Fixed multiple day wake events !259200N <- sleep for 72 hours.
+- Fixed the !1R required in motion detection, now !R works again
+- Fixed DAUD which wasn't working on HERO12.

 ### 2.20.70 - March 28, 2024
 - Added Macro Support
 - Added $BITR=150 and *BITR=150 versions of oMBITR and !MBITR